thephpleague/url/dev-master/url.md

 title: URLs as Value Objects
 ---

-<p class="message-notice">This version is still an alpha.
-The features and documentation may still vary until released</p>

-# Url
+# The UrlInterface interface

-The library handles FTP, HTTP and Websocket protocol URLs through the use of two main classes:
+The library handles FTP, HTTP and Websocket protocol URLs through the use of one interface, the `League\Url\Interfaces\UrlInterface` interface.
+This interface is implement by two classes:

 * `League\Url\Url` a value object that represents a URL
 * `League\Url\UrlImmutable` a immutable value object that represents a URL

-Both classes implement the `League\Url\Interfaces\UrlInterface` interface.

 Think of PHP `DateTime` and `DateTimeImmutable` classes which implement the `DateTimeInterface` interface.